Barnes & Noble chairman halts plan to buy stores as sales slide

 B&N has said it still plans to close about 15 stores a year and could easily close more if needed: 442 leases out of 674 superstores are up for renewal within the next three years.

-The company put itself up for sale in 2010, but the only offer came from Liberty Interactive LINTA.O.
+The company put itself up for sale in 2010, but the only offer came from Liberty Interactive.
 Liberty backed down from an initial $1 billion bid and instead bought $204 million of preferred shares convertible for $17 apiece in 2011.

-Last year, Microsoft Corp (MSFT.O) took a 17.6 percent stake in Nook Media, and British publisher Pearson Plc (PSON.L) bought 5 percent.
+Last year, Microsoft Corp took a 17.6 percent stake in Nook Media, and British publisher Pearson Plc bought 5 percent.
 Barnes & Noble owns the rest.

 Riggio bought the original Barnes & Noble store in Manhattan in the 1970s and used it to launch a national chain of big-box stores.
 He holds nearly 30 percent of the company's stock.